-Uncle Paul West seemed to know everyone in El Dorado, and many of his special acquaintances he introduced to me.
+Uncle Paul West seemed to know everyone in El Dorado, and many of his special friends he introduced to me.
 He and Uncle Ed were brothers of my Mom and both were special favorite uncles.
-When Pop and Mom married in 1944 her brothers were serving on active duty in the US Army, and when they returned home in their uniforms as Private First Class with the ending of World War II, they were heroes to me.
-As an impressionable 6-year-old anyone in uniform automatically became a revered hero.
+When Pop and Mom married in 1944 her brothers were serving on active duty in the US Army, and when they returned home in their uniforms as Private First Class at the end of World War II, they were heroes to me.
+As an impressionable six year old anyone in uniform automatically became a revered hero.
 Just to have the chance to talk with them would have been enough, but they loved telling about their experiences while serving overseas and fighting the Germans.
-Uncle Ed fought in the Battle of the Bulge, and when he would tell stories of bullets flying everywhere, grenades exploding and mortar shells coming in, I would sit with rapt attention.
+Uncle Ed fought in the Battle of the Bulge, and when he would tell stories of bullets flying, grenades exploding and mortar shells coming in, I sat with rapt attention.

 When they returned home both men had families to support, and there was not an abundance of job opportunities in El Dorado.
-Mom and her wealthy sister from St. Louis, Aunt Tooky (Thelma Manne), purchased a small grocery store on Jackson Street in order for the brothers to have steady jobs.
-Uncles Paul and Ed were personable and able salesmen, and the Quality Grocery was moderately successful with their work in the meat and produce sections.
-Aunt Tooky moved to El Dorado for several months to help Mom operate the business portion of the store, and because it was during the winter months that she was there, it was quite a sight to see Aunt Tooky wearing one of her mink coats to the store.
-It was a neighborhood store and not at all fancy, but Aunt Tooky added her own style and class to the ambience!
+Mom and her wealthy sister from St. Louis, Aunt Tooky (Thelma Manne), purchased a small grocery store on Jackson Street for their brothers to have steady jobs.
+Both men were personable and able salesmen, and the Quality Grocery was moderately successful with their work in the meat and produce sections.

 Uncle Paul was by far the best in the family at sales, and the other jobs and positions he held in later years were enhanced by his ability to meet people and establish close relationships.
 He seemed to know people from all walks of life and could usually tell a funny story or tale about everyone he knew.
-It always fascinated me to hear him tell his stories, but I was never quite sure they were all true.
+I was always fascinated to hear his stories but was never quite sure they were all true.

-After I entered my surgical practice in El Dorado, Uncle Paul was a very good referral source for me.
+After I entered my surgical practice in El Dorado Uncle Paul was a very good referral source for me.
 I have been present when he would tell someone with whom he was having a conversation, “When you get ready to have surgery, you need to let John Henry operate on you.
 I taught him how to cut meat down at the Quality Grocery!”
-Depending on who heard the story, I would usually smile and say something like, “Uncle Paul is a great surgical teacher and he has never had a patient complaint.”
+Depending on who heard the story I would usually smile and say something like, “Uncle Paul is a great surgical teacher, and he never had a patient complaint.”

 Brother Miller and I became good friends and spent lots of time talking about the Lord Jesus, and how He had changed both of our lives.
-He had such a passion for serving people, and he demonstrated it daily through his 50+ years in the ministry.
+He had such a passion for serving people, and he demonstrated it daily through his fifty plus years in the ministry.
 His pastorates had been mostly small congregations who struggled financially.
-Consequently, Brother Miller and his wife had lived on a meager income and had no significant retirement funds apart from Social Security.
+Consequently Brother Miller and his wife had lived on a meager income and had no significant retirement funds apart from Social Security.

-The photograph above was taken on the official opening Sunday.
+The photograph above was taken on the official opening Sunday morning in 1975.
 Brother Miller is seated on the front row and to his right is his wife with a small child between them.
-On the end of the front row to Brother Miller’s left is our son John Aaron and to his right is Mom in her elegant fur coat which seemed a little out-of-place at the Mission.
+On the end of the front row to Brother Miller’s left is our son John Aaron and to his right is Mom in her elegant fur coat which seemed a little out of place at the Mission.
 To her right is Aunt Helen, Uncle Paul’s wife.
 I am on the back row directly behind Brother Miller.
 Bubba is to my right and he was one of the speakers that morning.
 Uncle Paul is to Bubba’s right.
 Bubba’s wife, LaNell is seated in front of Uncle Paul.

 Brother W.O.
 Miller completed his earthly service for the Lord at The Good Samaritan Mission, and his work there might have been his greatest.
 I do know he was faithful to the finish, and I am so thankful my Uncle Paul knew such a spiritual giant who served as an ordinary preacher.
 I’m equally glad Uncle Paul introduced me to him, because I am a much better man for knowing both of them.